Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - aquifers may dry up, decreasing the local water table, lowering the number of springs, and flow in rivers.*(could you link this to a negative feedback loop?)*;
 - natural interception is reduced vs forest or grasslands;
 - ploughing increases evaporation losses and decreases soil moisture;
-- ditches and [subsurface draining](https://www.trenchers.co.uk/products/agricultural-drainage-trenchers/types-of-agricultural-drainage) channel water rapidly away from being able to infiltrate and percolate, and into streams or gulleys, increasing peak flow.
+- ditches and [subsurface draining](https://www.trenchers.co.uk/products/agricultural-drainage-trenchers/types-of-agricultural-drainage) channel water rapidly away from being able to infiltrate and percolate, and into streams or gulleys, increasing peak flow;

--
+- heavy machinery compacts areas of soil that inhibit infiltration on a local-scale

 #### Forestry
+Modifes the water cycle on a local scale, depending on the type of trees and area of effect.

 ### Water Extraction
 Water extraction includes surface extraction and also extraction of water from aquifers and artesian basins - thus the removal from these stores and transfer to others.

+Artesian aquifers are those under artesian pressure.
+This means that in a syncline area - one confined by strata of impermeable rock geologies - water is able to travel to the surface, depending on the potentiometric surface.
+Imagine that the water table in an area of porous chalk